verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-clusterapi.md

 * Connectivity issues: Make sure your virtual cloud network is configured properly.

 * The network load balancer is in a critical state: The network load balancer may temporarily enter a critical state during initial cluster creation until the Kubernetes API server is up.
 If it remains in a critical state, then one of the following issues may have occurred:
-    * Traffic between the network load balancer and the OCNE control plane node is blocked over port 6443
+    * Traffic between the network load balancer and the OCNE control plane node is blocked over port 6443.

-    * The OCNE API server did not start, possibly because OCNE dependencies failed to install
+    * The OCNE API server did not start, possibly because OCNE dependencies failed to install.

 * Node creation failed:
     * The OCI credentials are invalid: Check for errors under Kubernetes events in the namespace where cluster objects are present or in the OCI provider log files.

     * The Image ID used to deploy templates is invalid.

-    * Worker nodes only: Worker nodes began provisioning after the control node plane entered `Running` state.
+    * Worker nodes only: Worker nodes began provisioning after the control node plane entered the `Running` state.
-        * If OCNE dependencies failed to install on the control plane node, worker nodes remain in Pending state and do not get created.
-Check the `cloud-init` log files on control plane nodes to determine the cause.
+        * If OCNE dependencies failed to install on the control plane node, worker nodes remain in the `Pending` state and do not get created.
+Check the `cloud-init` log files on the control plane nodes to determine the cause.

-You should also confirm that pods are running on the workload cluster.
+Also, you should confirm that pods are running on the workload cluster.
 From the console, download the kubeconfig file for the workload cluster and run the following command:

 {{< clipboard >}}
 <div class="highlight">

 ```
-kubectl --kubeconfig <workload-cluster-kubeconfig> get pods -A
+$ kubectl --kubeconfig <workload-cluster-kubeconfig> get pods -A
 ```
 {{< /clipboard >}}
 </div>